Joseph Stiglitz: The Three Trillion Dollar War (2008)

 The Three Trillion Dollar War (co-authored with Linda Bilmes) examines the full cost of the Iraq War, including many hidden costs.
 The book also discusses the extent to which these costs will be imposed for many years to come, paying special attention to the enormous expenditures that will be required to care for very large numbers of wounded veterans.
 Stiglitz was openly critical of George W. Bush at the time the book was released.

 Freefall (2010)

 In Freefall: America, Free Markets, and the Sinking of the World Economy, Stiglitz discusses the causes of the 2008 recession/depression and goes on to propose reforms needed to avoid a repetition of a similar crisis, advocating government intervention and regulation in a number of areas.
-Among the policy-makers he criticises are George W. Bush, Larry Summers, and Barack Obama.
+Among the policymakers he criticizes are George W. Bush, Larry Summers, and Barack Obama.